Speedeo/Raytracing-Utilities/README.md

 # Raytracing-Utilities
 A head file for wiremod Expression 2 For Raytracing

+## To use

+Clone the respositry copy everything inside Raytracing-Utilities-master into your expression2 folder.

 ## Features

 This head file includes a suite of featers for making raytracing a little less tidieous.